 Since many moisturizing products include fragrance, be sure to read the ingredients list closely if you have a special skin condition.
 Also, as with any moisturizing product, you shouldn't wear the socks if your skin is so dry that it's broken; instead, wait for it to heal before moisturizing.

-Keep reading for more information on the next page about dry skin and how moisturizing socks might help.
+Keep reading for more information below about dry skin and how moisturizing socks might help.